 - 1. The Applicant selects the option to generate an Availability Certificate - 2.
-The system generates a certificate, in PDF format, with the following information: IP type, priority office code, priority application number, priority application date, date of availability. - 3.
+The system generates a certificate, in PDF format, with the following information: IP type, priority office code, priority application number, priority application filing date, date of availability and access code. - 3.
 The system gives the applicant the options to download or print the certificate.